Category Archives: Transitions

 What can we do but love well, feel our endings with joy and tears…and then, open our arms to whatever is next!

 My mom has shown me what it looks like to surrender with grace to whatever is next in life.
 As she approaches eighty, her perspective on this last season of life is remarkable and bright!
 I don’t think I’ve ever heard her complain or lament growing old.
 Instead, she says things like, “Growing old sure is interesting!”
-She seems to be a student of every phase of life and, with a disposition of curiosity, she stays present and positive as health, relationships and realities change.
+She seems to be a student of every phase of life and, with a disposition of curiosity, stays positive as health, relationships and realities change.
 Most pronounced to me is the gratitude that keeps bubbling to the surface of her life.
 She is grateful for good blood flow, that dad doesn’t have any pain and that she can live these days with the love of her life next to her.

 Accepting change isn’t always easy especially if we have loved the life that is changing!